tlswg/tls13-spec/draft-ietf-tls-tls13.md

 disposed of and replaced with the pending state; the pending state is then reinitialized to an empty state.
 It is illegal to make a state that has not been initialized with security parameters a current state.
-The initial current state always specifies that record are unprotected.
+The initial current state always specifies that records are not protected.

 The security parameters for a TLS Connection read and write state are set by providing the following values: